-Basketball Drills - Dribble-Tag DrillsBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Drills - Dribble-Tag DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-This drill will improve dribbling and ball-handling and the kids seem to like it.
+This drill for youth players will improve dribbling and ball-handling and kids seem to like it.
 It is similar to the kid's game "tag."

-Every player on the team has a ball, and is restricted to a half court area.
-All the players must dribble the entire time.
+Every player has a ball, and is restricted to a half court area.
+All the players must keep their dribble alive the entire time.

 Start the game with one player as "it".
 While maintaining the dribble, each player must try to tag another player, who is then "it".
 Players try to avoid getting tagged and becoming "it".
 They must stay within the half court area and must continue dribbling.
 If a player leaves the area, or double-dribbles, stops dribbling, or gets tagged, then he/she is "it".

-This drill will help develop ball handling, and to avoid getting tagged, players must keep their heads up.
+This drill helps develop ball handling, and to avoid getting tagged, players must keep their heads up and have vision.
 If you have a large group with some good ball handlers, and some not so good, you can put the better dribblers on one end, and the other group on the other end, so the same kids don't get picked on all the time.
 You can vary this drill by making them use the opposite (weak) hand only.

 Here’s another variation: